phileas-condemine/bodily_injury_atp/README.md

 </ul>

 ## odd_ratio

+### Method for 1 keyword

 Based on these keywords we defined, we now want to know what sequences of words (ngrams) are more likely to be used when the keyword is present in the document.<br>
 We use the concept of odd_ratio to find these influent sequences.
 In the following table we show :
 <ul>
 <li> column : the sequence of keywords
 <li> odd_ratio : the ratio of presence in docs <b>with keyword</b> <i>vs</i> docs <b>without keyword</b>.
+<li> note that this odd_ratio is not weighted by the ratio of docs with keyword vs docs without keyword.
+<li> for instance, in the case of "tierce personne" the ratio of docs w/ vs wo is 1% therefore the weighted odd_ratio is multiplied by 100 !
 </ul>
 Using the keyword "CORPOREL"
 <ul>